w3villa-sumit/Flutter-Assignment/README.md

-Flutter User Registration Form
+🚀 Flutter User Registration Form

-Overview
+✨ Overview

-This project implements a simple user registration form in Flutter with input validation.
-The form includes fields for name, email, password, and confirm password, with a submit button that enables only when all fields are filled.
+A sleek and responsive Flutter app featuring a user registration form with real-time validation.
+Collects user info for Name, Email, Password, and Confirm Password — designed for a smooth signup experience! 🎉

-Features
+🔥 Features

-Input Fields:

-Name (minimum 3 characters)

-Email (valid email format)

-Password (minimum 6 characters)
+📝 Input Fields with Validation:

+👤 Name: At least 3 characters

+📧 Email: Valid email format using regex

+🔒 Password: Minimum 6 characters

-Confirm Password (must match password)
+🔑 Confirm Password: Must match Password

-Validation:
+⚡ Real-time Validation:

-Real-time validation with error messages displayed below each field
+Instant feedback with clear error messages below each field ❗

-Form managed using GlobalKey<FormState>
+🛠️ Form Management:

+Powered by GlobalKey<FormState> for reliable validation control

-Submit Button:
+🎯 Submit Button:

-Enabled only when all fields contain input
+Disabled until all fields are valid ✔️

-Shows a "Registration Successful" snackbar on valid submission
+Shows a 🎉 “Registration Successful” snackbar on success

-UI:
+🎨 User Interface:

-Clean layout with outlined text fields
+Clean, modern layout with outlined text fields ✍️

-Proper spacing and responsive design
+Responsive design for all screen sizes 📱💻

-Prerequisites
+📋 Prerequisites

-Flutter SDK (version 3.0.0 or higher recommended)
+🛠️ Flutter SDK (3.0.0 or above recommended)

-Dart (version 2.17.0 or higher)
+💻 Dart SDK (2.17.0 or above)

-Any IDE with Flutter support (e.g., VS Code, Android Studio)
+🧰 IDE with Flutter support (VS Code, Android Studio, etc.)

-Installation
+🚀 Installation

-Clone or download the project repository.
+Clone or download the repo.

+Verify Flutter is installed:

+bash
+Copy
+Edit
-Ensure Flutter is installed.
-Run flutter doctor to verify setup.
+flutter doctor

-Navigate to the project directory and run:
+Navigate to the project folder and install dependencies:

+bash
+Copy
+Edit
 flutter pub get

-Run the app:
+Run the app on your emulator or device:

+bash
+Copy
+Edit
 flutter run

-File Structure
+📁 File Structure

-lib/main.dart: Contains the main application code with the registration form implementation.
+lib/main.dart — Contains the full registration form implementation

-Usage
+🎯 Usage

-Launch the app on an emulator or physical device.
+Launch the app.

-Fill in the form fields:
+Fill out the form:

-Name: Enter at least 3 characters.
+👤 Enter Name (min 3 characters)

-Email: Enter a valid email address (e.g., user@example.com).
+📧 Enter a valid Email (e.g., user@example.com)

-Password: Enter at least 6 characters.
+🔒 Enter Password (min 6 characters)

-Confirm Password: Must match the password field.
+🔑 Confirm Password (must match Password)

-The "Register" button enables only when all fields are filled.
+The Register button becomes enabled ✅ once all inputs are valid.

-Press the "Register" button to validate the form.

-On successful validation, a snackbar displays "Registration Successful".
+Tap Register:

+✅ Shows 🎉 Registration Successful snackbar if all is good

-If validation fails, error messages appear below the respective fields.
+❌ Otherwise, displays helpful error messages below fields

-Dependencies
+📦 Dependencies

-Flutter Material Components (included with Flutter SDK)
+Flutter Material Components (bundled with Flutter SDK)

-Notes
+📝 Notes

-The form uses TextFormField widgets for all inputs.
+Uses TextFormField for all inputs with built-in validation

-Email validation uses a regex pattern to ensure proper format.
+Email checked with regex for correct format ✔️

-The submit button is disabled (greyed out) until all fields have input.
+Submit button disabled (greyed out) until form is valid

-Controllers are properly disposed of to prevent memory leaks.
+Controllers are disposed properly to prevent memory leaks 🧹

-The app is built with a responsive design using Flutter's Material Design.
+Built with Flutter’s Material Design principles for smooth UX

-License
+📜 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License — feel free to use, modify, and share! 👐